disha-22/disha-22.github.io/_projects/bio.md

 > The Bioinformatics Academy
 <br> Fall 2020 - Winter 2021
-<br> Created introductory course to unlock the world of computational sciences for students, especially those with opportunity barriers. <a href="https://beginnerbioinformatics.com/courses/the-pipeline/lessons/top-table-visualizations">Link to sample module from the online workshop </a> and <a href="https://play.google.com/store/books/details/Disha_Chauhan_The_Bioinformatics_Academy?id=9vg8EAAAQBAJ">link to free ebook on Google Play </a>.
+<br> Created introductory course to unlock the world of computational sciences for students, especially those with opportunity barriers. <a href="https://beginnerbioinformatics.com/courses/the-pipeline/lessons/top-table-visualizations">Link to sample module from the online workshop </a>.
 Spread to students of six schools in the US and India.

 <hr>